 These places are all beautifully set up and befitting for a romantic dinner date while traveling in Luang Prabang.

 A Responsible Traveler’s Guide to Luang Prabang

-- Participate in endeavour to successfully tackle waste management in Luang Prabang.
+- Participate in the massive endeavour for waste management in Luang Prabang

 You will leave Luang Prabang but the plastic waste you have left behind will stay back for the next 450 years.
 Think about the ecological impact it will leave for a landlocked country like Laos!
 Clean up and leave no trash (specifically single waste plastic) behind in Luang Prabang.